 Chateau Bastor Lamontagne Vineyards, Terroir, Grapes, Winemaking

-The vineyard of Chateau Bastor Lamontagne is planted to 80% Semillon, 17% Sauvignon Blanc and 3% Muscadelle.
-The vineyard is located not that far from Chateau Suduiraut.
-Chateau Bastor Lamontagne has 56 hectares under vine.
+The 46 hectare vineyard of Chateau Bastor Lamontagne is planted to 80% Semillon, 17% Sauvignon Blanc, 2% Sauvignon Gris and 1% Muscadelle.
+Situated in the commune of Preignac, in Sauternes, the vineyard is located not that far from Chateau Suduiraut, with a large percentage of their vines touching the vineyards of Suduiraut.

 To produce the wine of Chateau Bastor Lamontagne, after a pneumatic pressing, the wine is fermented in French oak barrels and is aged in an average of 20% new, French oak barrels for close to 15 months.